Chapter Guidelines

 Organizations Eligible for Nomination

-In order to be considered at a meeting, the organization must provide direct services or programs in Northumberland County and it must be a registered charitable organization with a Charitable Registration Number (CRN).
+In order to be considered at a meeting, the organization must provide direct services or programs in Northumberland County and it must be or administered by a registered charitable organization with a Charitable Registration Number (CRN).
 National organizations are eligible as long as they are operating a charitable program or service that directly benefits people living in Northumberland.
 A specific project, program, appeal or equipment associated with a registered charity that serves Northumberland County is eligible for nomination.
 Selected charities will be asked to present to members to report on how the collective grant was spent.

 Donation Processing